• Skip to primary navigation

 Parents- What is your stance on allowing kids to play video games?
 Are you so extreme where it is not allowed in your house at all, like Fisher in the article?
 Is it allowed, but with controlled limits?
 Do you still play video games?
 If so, do you end up with your child as a bowling opponent in Wii…or is o.k. for dad to play, but not for kids?

-Filed Under: health, NYC, play Tagged With: technology, video games
+Filed Under: entertainment, health, NYC Tagged With: play, technology, video games

 Reader Interactions